Teradata/stacki-wiki/wiki/Shooting-Your-Foot/Replacing-Extending-XML.md

 If you want to do something for ssh on the backend nodes for instance.
 You can replace it by creating a replace-ssh-client.xml and put your own ssh set up there.

-Drop the file in the "nodes" directory under a cart and then
+Drop the file in the "nodes" directory under a cart and then:

 ```
 # stack list host profile backend-0-2 | less